 The Council has continued to receive equal pay claims up to the signing of these financial statements.
 On the basis of detailed work performed, and ongoing discussion with Council staff and their representatives, it is clear that the Council also has a significant, and wider liability relating to further claims, and has, as a result, made provision in its accounts for these potential future liabilities.
-These accounts include the expected costs of the weighted litigation liability of actual and potential claims as well as settlement of claims as at 31 March 2023.
+Negotiations continue in order to provide both a fair settlement to colleagues and result with a best value outcome for the Council and residents.
+We are hoping to conclude negotiations prior to finalising these accounts and as such, for these draft accounts being issued for public inspection, we have left the recorded provision unchanged from that shown at March 2022.
+This position will be reviewed and updated prior to finalising and signing.